bbadzioch/mth528_site/index.md

 Class participation credit will be based on two components.

 **Class attendance.** You can earn up to 5% of the total course credit for being present and on time during class meetings.
-You can miss one class meeting without a justified reason.
+You can miss two class meetings without a justified reason.
 Each subsequent unexcused absence will lower your participation credit by 1% (i.e. from 5% to 4% etc.).

 **Weekly digest.** As a part of each homework you will be asked to submit